Mississippi Income Tax Calculator

 How Mississippi income tax works

 Mississippi taxes income under Mississippi Code §27-7-5.
-Under HB 531 (2022), Mississippi is phasing out its income tax through a series of scheduled rate reductions.
-For tax year 2025, the first $10,000 of taxable income is exempt (0%), and income over $10,000 is taxed at 4.4%.
-The rate on income over $10,000 will continue to fall: to 4.0% in 2026, then further reductions toward a long-run target of 3.0% by 2030, subject to revenue triggers.
+Under HB 531 (2022) and subsequent legislation, Mississippi is phasing out its income tax through a series of scheduled rate reductions.
+For tax year 2026, the first $10,000 of taxable income is exempt (0%), and income over $10,000 is taxed at 4.0%.
+The Mississippi Department of Revenue's published schedule sets the rate on income over $10,000 at 4.4% for 2025, 4.0% for 2026, and 3.75% for 2027, with further reductions toward eliminating the tax subject to revenue triggers.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction